 To create an add-in, starting from a form that you have created in the Application Builder, click Add-in Definition in the Home ribbon or right-click the root node in the Application Builder and then select Add-in Definition to add an Add-in Definition node.
-You can then right-click the Add-in Definition node and select Form Definition (and Method Definition, if applicable) to add one or more corresponding subnodes for the definitions of the forms and methods that the add-in should provide in the Model Builder.
+You can then right-click the Add-in Definition node or click the Add-in Attributes menu on the Home ribbon and select Form Definition, Method Definition, or Template Definition to add one or more corresponding subnodes for the definitions of the forms and methods that the add-in should provide in the Model Builder or for creating user-defined form templates.
 A minimum (and often sufficient) is to add a Form Definition for the form that will be used as a settings window for the add-in.
-When you are done, click the Create Add-in button () or press F8 in Add-in Definition node's Settings window.
+When you are done, click the Create Add-in button (🎎) or press F8 in the Add-in Definition node's Settings window or click Create Add-in.
 You can also add such nodes from the Home ribbon.
 See the following sections for details about the settings for the add-in definition nodes.